Huntington karate champion adding to his resume

 Carson Gill continues to make a name for himself on the karate circuit.
-Adding to his age group state championship won in January, the 10-year-old Huntington karate competitor claimed championships in the open hand and weapons kata in the boys 9-10 division at the Lions Karate Summer Smash Open Martial Arts Tournament held at Concordia Seminary on Saturday, July 7.
+Adding to his age-group state championship won in January, the 10-year-old Huntington karate competitor claimed championships in the open hand and weapons kata in the boys 9-10 division at the Lions Karate Summer Smash Open Martial Arts Tournament held at Concordia Seminary on July 7.

 Not content with just winning his age group and rank divisions, Gill also earned the title of 12-and-under grand champion in open hand and weapons kata at the event.